 Fleet vehicles require regular servicing and maintenance.
 An aging fleet can not only have a catastrophic impact on road safety and cost more in maintenance and repairs, but it is less fuel efficient, too.
 Older vehicles are known to burn up to 30% more fuel than their newer counterparts that are in better shape and have the latest in technology on board.

-Many fleet managers think that it is better value for money to hold on to their vehicles for as long as possible and to not perform maintenance or upgrades unless it is absolutely necessary.
+Some small business owners think that it is better value for money to hold on to their vehicles for as long as possible and to not perform maintenance or upgrades unless it is absolutely necessary.

 This is simply not the case.

 Older vehicles are far less likely to be fitted with fuel-efficient features, making them more damaging to the environment.
 They are also far more likely to break down, costing your business money in unnecessary repairs that could have been avoided through periodic servicing, maintenance and upgrades.
 And guess what, fixing a broken-down vehicle is only a temporary solution—it can and will break down again.
+While it’s off the road, what is the impact in lost business?

 Money that is invested into fixing your older vehicles could be better spent in upgrading them or procuring new ones altogether.

-Other ways you can stay on top of vehicle maintenance including ensuring tyres are properly inflated—A 2013 study by the Energy Saving Trust claims that driving with tyres under-inflated by 25% will increase fuel consumption by approximately 2%—and regularly checking fluid and battery levels.
+Other ways you can stay on top of vehicle maintenance includes ensuring tyres are properly inflated—A 2013 study by the Energy Saving Trust claims that driving with tyres under-inflated by 25% will increase fuel consumption by approximately 2%—and regularly checking fluid and battery levels.

 There are lots of things that can contribute to using more fuel than is necessary.
 Vehicle idling is one of these things.